 After that, the cost of the Typhoid vaccination would have been $45 each and the two doses of Japanese Encephalitis vaccine would have cost $210 each.
 I don’t know if Lee’s shots would have cost more because he is not Canadian, but if we learned anything from the broken wrist incident, they probably would have.

 However, even if they were the same as my costs, this is what our total bill would have come to if we had not gotten our travel immunizations in Bangkok at the Queen Saovabha Memorial Institute:

 Typhoid – $45 CAD

 Total: $525 CAD Each

-That’s right, we could have stupidly spent $1050 between the two of us on vaccinations in Canada if we hadn’t found out that we could get the exact same immunizations in Bangkok for approximately $26 each.
+That’s right, we would have stupidly spent $1050 between the two of us on vaccinations in Canada.
+Instead, we got the exact same immunizations in Bangkok for approximately $26 each.

 If you are venturing to Southeast Asia, save yourself hundreds of dollars and get your immunizations in Bangkok.
 You’ll have so much more money left over to spend on spicy Thai curry, amazing foot massages and private bungalows on white sand beaches!